- You do not have any products in your shopping cart yet.

 | Style: | Natural, rustic, handcrafted |

-An oval coffee table fits perfectly with modern interior concepts featuring natural and modern materials and is an ideal complement to our seating furniture and decorations made of wood, steel, or glass.
+An oval coffee table fits excellently with modern interior concepts using natural and modern materials and is an ideal complement to our seating furniture and decorations made of wood, steel, or glass.

 Or even better: Visit our furniture exhibition in Detern – on over 6,000 m² we show you extraordinary furniture ideas, solid tables, and handcrafted home accessories.
 A visit is always worthwhile.

-Video: Round Coffee Table Made from a Tree Trunk "Lakeside Suar" in approx. 156 x 41 cm
+Video: Round coffee table made from a tree trunk "Lakeside Suar" in approx. 156 x 41 cm format

-Note: All dining tables and coffee tables made from solid tree slices are re-sanded and coated with a high-quality furniture lacquer by our carpenters in our in-house workshop before delivery to ensure a long-lasting, resistant, and beautiful surface upon delivery.
+Note: All dining and coffee tables made from solid tree slices are freshly sanded and coated with a high-quality furniture lacquer by our carpenters in our in-house workshop before delivery to ensure a long-lasting, resistant, and beautiful surface upon delivery.

 Manufacturer Information and Sustainability